+Bird Conservation

-Bird Conservation Recognizing that wild birds are barometers of the environment, Suntory has advocated that protecting birds leads to protecting human beings and the natural environment and started its bird conservation activities in 1973.
+Recognizing that wild birds are barometers of the environment, Suntory has advocated that protecting birds leads to protecting human beings and the natural environment and started its bird conservation activities in 1973.
 The company established the Suntory Fund for Bird Conservation in 1989 to promote environmental conservation by providing grants to various bird conservation activities.
-The Fund has granted a total of approximately 600 million Japanese yen to a total of 494 organizations as of the end of 2022.
+The Fund has granted a total of approximately 700 million Japanese yen to a total of 517 organizations as of 2024.